-The personal safety and health of each employee of the City of Kettering is of primary importance.
+The personal safety and health of each employee of the City of Kettering are of primary importance.
 The City’s objective is to reduce the number of injuries and illnesses to an absolute minimum, with the goal of zero accidents and injuries each year.

 The City aims to adopt the best safety management practices, in order to achieve our goal of zero accidents and injuries.
 A safety committee promotes employee involvement and cooperation, increases communication, encourages joint planning, recommendations and decision-making and assists in the development and review of the various elements of the Safety Program.

-To be successful, a Safety Program must encourage the proper behavior and focus on injury prevention.
+To be successful, a Safety Program must encourage proper behavior and focus on injury prevention.
 The City, Safety Committee, Safety Coordinator and employees aim to achieve that success through communication, training and continual review and improvement of the Safety Program.
 Additional details on safety may be found in the Administrative Policies and Procedures – Series 400: Safety and Health.